-NFL Week 1 takeaways: Saints D, Cowboys O flop
+Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Dallas Cowboys

-Dating back to last season, the Cowboys have now not scored more than 20 points in a game in their last four contests, an Dak Prescott has not thrown for 200 yards in seven of his last nine games.
+Dating back to last season, the Cowboys have not scored more than 20 points in their last four contests, and Dak Prescott has not thrown for 200 yards in seven of his last nine games.
 The last time they scored more than 20 came against the next week's foe, the Giants, in Week 14 of 2017, but 20 of their 30 points came in the fourth quarter.
 In Prescott's four career starts against New York, the Cowboys have scored 75 points (18.8 points per game).-- Todd Archer

 New York Giants

 The Giants scored one touchdown, a 68-yard run by Saquon Barkley in the fourth quarter.
-It wasn't enough, but they maintained after the game they're close.
-Star wide receiver Odell Beckham Jr. was optimistic because they had chances against the Jaguars.
-They were "right there," enough that they could've scored three additional TDs.
-Beckham (11 catches for 111 yards) and Barkley showed their play-making ability, and there is time for the unit to mature under new coach Pat Shurmur.
-New York will attempt to convert that offense into more points against Dallas on Sunday night.-- Jordan Raanan
+It wasn't enough, but they maintained they're close.
+Wide receiver Odell Beckham Jr. was optimistic because they had chances against the Jaguars.
+They were "right there," and could've scored three additional TDs.
+Beckham (11 catches for 111 yards) and Barkley showed their playmaking ability, and there's time for the unit to mature under coach Pat Shurmur.
+New York will continue its growth against Dallas on Sunday night.-- Jordan Raanan

 Barkley turns on burners for 68-yard TD